 Management measures to mitigate the impacts of dFAD use on the marine ecosystem have been implemented by other tRFMOs (Table 4).
-In particular, the Indian (IOTC) and Atlantic (ICCAT) oceans tRFMOs are the most advanced in terms of non-entangling and biodegradable dFADs use (Murua et al., 2017).
-Trials to find appropriate Non-Entangling dFAD designs have been ongoing for more than 15 years in these oceans (Delgado de Molina et al., 2006, 2005; Franco et al., 2012) and led to the mandatory use of non-entanglement dFADs (as defined by ISSF, see Figure 3) as of 2020 in the Indian Ocean and 2021 in the Atlantic Ocean (ICCAT, 2020; IOTC, 2019) (Table 4).
-The Pacific (WCPFC and Inter-American Tropical Tuna Commission) has only recently, i.e., 2019 and 2020, started promoting the adoption of low-entangling designs (Table 4), and will transition to mandatory non-entangling dFAD designs in 2024.
-Regarding the use of biodegradable dFADs, the Atlantic and Indian oceans implemented the mandatory use of biodegradable dFAD materials from 2021 and 2022, respectively (Table 4).
-However, even if mandatory, the actual ocean-wide adoption of biodegradable dFADs might not be occurring rapidly as they are still being tested and refined by the fishing fleets.
-Several trials of biodegradable dFADs have already been implemented with a range of designs tested (Moreno et al., 2022; Zudaire et al., 2020).
-Despite management measures in place, studies on the level of actual adoption of non-entangling and biodegradable dFADs by fishing fleets have occurred in some oceans (Goñi et al., 2016), but are limited in the Pacific Ocean.
+In particular, the Indian (IOTC) and Atlantic (ICCAT) oceans tRFMOs are the most advanced in terms of Non-Entangling and Biodegradable dFADs use [65].
+Trials to find appropriate Non-Entangling dFAD designs have been ongoing for more than 15 years in these oceans [66,67,46] and led to the mandatory use of Non-entanglement dFADs (as defined by ISSF, see Fig. 3) as of 2020 in the Indian Ocean and 2021 in the Atlantic Ocean [26,68] (Table 4).
+The Pacific (WCPFC and Inter-American Tropical Tuna Commission) has only recently, i.e., 2019 and 2020, started promoting the adoption of Low-Entangling designs (Table 4), and will transition to mandatory Non-Entangling dFAD designs in 2024.
+Regarding the use of Biodegradable dFADs, the Atlantic and Indian oceans implemented the mandatory use of Biodegradable dFAD materials from 2021 and 2022, respectively (Table 4).
+However, even if mandatory, the actual ocean-wide adoption of Biodegradable dFADs might not be occurring rapidly as they are still being tested and refined by the fishing fleets.
+Several trials of Biodegradable dFADs have already been implemented with a range of designs tested [32,33].
+Despite management measures in place, studies on the level of actual adoption of Non-Entangling and Biodegradable dFADs by fishing fleets have occurred in some oceans [47], but are limited in the Pacific Ocean.

-While all tRFMOs have also adopted a limit on the number of active buoys attached to dFADs that can be monitored by vessels at any given time, the Indian Ocean also limits the overall number of satellite buoys that can be purchased by a vessel each year to 500 buoys (IOTC, 2019).
+While all tRFMOs have also adopted a limit on the number of active buoys attached to dFADs that can be monitored by vessels at any given time, the Indian Ocean also limits the overall number of satellite buoys that can be purchased by a vessel each year to 500 buoys [26].
 This annual limit would further limit the total number of dFAD deployments.
-DFAD recovery has also been discussed as an option to reduce the level of dFAD loss, however while some tRFMOs encourage the recovery of dFADs (ICCAT, 2020; WCPFC, 2017b) it is not specifically required in dFAD-related management measures.
+DFAD recovery has also been discussed as an option to reduce the level of dFAD loss, however while some tRFMOs encourage the recovery of dFADs [68,69] it is not specifically required in dFAD-related management measures.